pdjr-signalk/signalk-notification-injector/README.md

 __signalk-notification-injector__ parses messages received on a named pipe (FIFO) into keys in the host server's ```vessels.self.notifications``` tree.

+Messages written to the FIFO consist of single lines of text and must conform to some simple formatting and security rules or they will be silently ignored.

-Any process which is able to write an appropriately formatted text message to the named pipe has access to the injection process.
+Any process which is able to write to the named pipe has access to the injection process.
 Signal K places no arbitrary restrictions on the semantics or processing of notification keys and Signal K processes can interpret and use notification key values as they see fit.

 On my vessel, I use __signalk-notification-injector__ as part of an SMS based remote control system in which the presence or absence of a particular key or